-Criteria JORC Code explanation Commentary reporting of metal equivalent values should be clearly stated.
+Criteria JORC Code explanation Commentary grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known).
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Orientation of drilling vs dip of DOF horizon likely means that the downhole length reported for angled holes (-55 degrees) approximates true width.
 Holes drilled straight (-90 degrees) would overestimate true thickness.
 More accurate determination of the orientations and thickness of mineralisation will be possible with further drilling and geological modelling.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Refer Figures 1 and 2.
+Refer Figures 1 to 3.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 All holes have been reported in Appendix 1.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Geophysical and geological datasets detailed in previous releases.
 Aeromagnetic data is used as a guide to determining the presence of the mineralised horizon where it is not outcropping.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Planned further work detailed in this, and previous releases, and in figures.
 Closer spaced drilling is currently being undertaken at the DOF Prospect, with the aim of delineating a Mineral Resource.
 Exploration on other parts of the Project will comprise geophysical surveys and surface sampling to define targets for further drilling.